bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image319.jpeg?raw=true"
+   width="55%"
-   alt="Online service that converts uploaded images to data uris...we see an image and its ascii encoded data uri version" width="55%" />
+   alt="Online service that converts uploaded images to data uris...we see an image and its ascii encoded data uri version." />
 </p>

 With the above example, you can copy and paste the characters on the left and use them with an <img src="...">.
 Just set the src attribute with it!